Azure-Samples/azure-iot-samples-python/README.md

 ## Prerequisites

-- Python 2.7.x or 3.5.x on your development machine.
+- Python 2.7.x or 3.5.x (or later) on your development machine.
 You can download Python for multiple platforms from [Python.org](https://www.python.org/downloads/).
 You can verify the current version of Python on your development machine using 'python --version' or 'python3 --version'

 ## Resources